 It really doesn’t matter what you put in as long it’s healthy by your standards and you enjoy it.

 Here’s where we go all Diva on the smoothies.

 Freeze things like yogurt, coconut water even pureed spinach in ice cube trays and place the cubes in your smoothie packs.

 Presoak chia seeds and rolled oats and keep them in the fridge to add to smoothies or add them directly to smoothie packs in the freezer.

 To soak chia; the ratio is 1 part chia seeds to 4 parts water or almond milk.
 So that’s ¼ cup chia to one cup liquid and that’s enough for 5 smoothies.

 A good price on Chia Seeds here: Spectrum Essentials Chia Seeds, 12 Ounce

 To soak rolled oats; the ratio is 1 to 1.
-So that’s ½ cup oats with ½ cup milk.
+So that’s ½ cup oats with ½ cup water or milk.

 I also make what I call – Nutrition Bombs aka – Power Pucks for Smoothies!!

 Buy good quart sized zip top freezer bags.
 They may cost a little more upfront but you can wash and reuse them many times.